The grants enable museums to make their galleries, cafes, facilities, activities, marketing and social media more family friendly and accessible.

 • make museums a great place to visit for children, families and young people

-If you would like to apply, please complete and return an application form, along with any supporting documents to [email protected], no later than 5pm on Mon 19 May 2025.
+If you’d like to apply, please complete and return an application form, along with any supporting documents to [email protected].

-If you are unsure whether your project would be eligible, have questions about the criteria or would like to discuss your project in more detail, please get in touch with Rachael Crofts, or join us at one of our online coffee morning sessions on Thu 24 Apr or Thu 1 May.
+If you're unsure whether your project would be eligible, have questions about the grant criteria or would like to discuss your project in more detail, please do get in touch with Rachael Crofts, Museum Development Officer Audiences.
+Or join us at one of two online coffee sessions on Tue 21 Apr or Thu 23 Apr.

 Current grants